Provide for the efficient, safe, and cost effective movement of people, goods, and services throughout the City that expands mobility options.

 - Preserve Tree Canopy.
 Provide safe and comfortable shaded routes through preservation and replacement of tree canopy for walking and bicycling to increase use of these modes of transportation, enable convenient and active travel as part of daily activities, reduce pollution, and meet the needs of all users of the streets, including children, families, older adults, and people with disabilities.

-Build a “just right” roadway system that manages traffic congestion, provides clear alternative routes, that is well maintained, and is of a minimum size to serve projected uses and intensity of development.
+Build a "just right"alt="transportation 2" roadway system that manages traffic congestion, provides clear alternative routes, that is well maintained, and is of a minimum size to serve projected uses and intensity of development.

 - Master Plan.
 Develop a long-term master plan for design and implementation of a transportation network to better leverage connections and meet the needs of users.